-IT IS HELD THAT the claimant was discharged, but not for misconduct connected with the work within the meaning of Md.
+IT IS HELD THAT the claimant was discharged for misconduct connected with the work within the meaning of Md.
 Code Ann., Labor & Emp.
 Article, Section 8-1003.
-No disqualification is imposed based upon the claimant's separation from employment.
-The claimant is eligible for benefits so long as all other eligibility requirements are met.
+Benefits are denied for the week beginning December 1, 2013, and for the fourteen weeks immediately following.
+The claimant will then be eligible for benefits so long as all other eligibility requirements are met.
 The claimant may contact Claimant Information Service concerning the other eligibility requirements of the law at ui@dllr.state.md.us or call 410-949-0022 from the Baltimore region, or 1-800-827-4839 from outside the Baltimore area.
 Deaf claimants with TTY may contact Client Information Service at 410-767-2727, or outside the Baltimore area at 1-800-827-4400.

-The determination of the Claims Examiner is reversed.
+The determination of the Claims Specialist is affirmed.